Your bounce rate can be such a scary number, right?

 You can drill down further to view section-specific bounce rates.

-With either the Content Drilldown Report or the advanced filter feature, you can see the average bounce rates for sections of your site.
+With either the Content Drilldown Report or the advanced filter feature, you can see the average bounce rates for your site sections.

 For example, now you can compare the industry average for just your blog or product pages.